Position Status: Full-Time Regular

-Our Parks & Environment Department is seeking a Division Manager, Parks East Area who will become a part of the team charged with conserving natural areas and connecting people to Metro Vancouver’s Regional Park and Greenways system.
+Our Parks & Environment Department is seeking a Division Manager, Parks West Area to join the team charged with conserving natural areas and connecting people to Metro Vancouver’s Regional Park and Greenways system.

 You are: Passionate about Parks.
 You embrace a systems thinking approach in your work and thrive as a part of a team.

-The Division Manager, Parks East Area reports to the Director, Regional Parks and falls within our Management / Leadership, Level 4B job family.
+The Division Manager, Parks West Area reports to the Director, Regional Parks and falls within our Management / Leadership, Level 4B job family.

-- Leads a multidisciplinary team to manage and deliver regional parks services for Parks (East, Central or West) Area.
-Provides leadership to various functions including park operations, maintenance, construction, visitor services, community development, interpretation services, resource management, planning, and public consultation.
+- Leads a multidisciplinary team to manage and deliver regional parks services for Parks West Area.
+Provides leadership to various functions including park operations, maintenance, construction, visitor services, Community development, interpretation services, resource management, planning, and public consultation.

-- Accountable for the Parks (East, Central or West) Area budget preparation, reporting and resource allocations.
+- Accountable for the Parks West Area budget preparation, reporting and resource allocations.
 Monitors and controls spending ensuring the effective and efficient expenditure of allocated funds.
 Authorizes projects and expenditures and leads staff in preparing and tracking the annual work plan.
 Provides year-end forecasts, identifies and justifies long-term capital and operating requirements.